gloose/15-466-f22-base3/README.md

   * If you play the wrong note, or play too far off the beat, the song ends.
 * Each song has several "breaks" where no note is played on the beat.
 You may play any note on the beat during a break to activate the special power of the song in the direction of that note.
   * The song continues after using a power, and each subsequent break until the end of the song enables a stronger version of the power.
+* The game ends when any enemy touches you.
+Your only goal is to survive as long as you can.

 ## Songs
 From top left to bottom right: